gbenga007/SP22-Lab3/README.md

 	 // Let's read in some data.
 	 int num; // assuming we have some integer value to read in. ifs >> num; // We use the stream extraction operator `>>` to extract data from the stream.
+	 	     // You may use the stream insertion operator `<<` to insert data into an ofstream object.
 	  // The fstream object has a set of flags we can query to check if read-write operations were succesful.

 	   /* 1.) badbit - checked with ifs.bad().
 This returns true if reading or writing operations fail.
 The failure here is with regards to